 Since her return to Australia, alongside her acting career, she has worked in production for Channel 9, Southern Cross Broadcasting, Freemantle Media and Endemol Southern Star on programs such as Big Brother, Comedy Inc. and 1 vs 100.

-Sally's professional memberships include the Media Entertainment and Arts Alliance (MEAA), as well as being a Professional Member of the Australian Film Institute and AACTA, serving as an AFI Award Juror for both the 2009 & 2010 AFI Awards, and again for the AACTA Awards in 2013 & 2015.
+Sally's professional memberships include the Media Entertainment and Arts Alliance (MEAA) and Associate Member of the Australian Directors' Guild (ADG), as well as being a Professional Member of the Australian Film Institute and AACTA (Actor Chapter), serving as a Juror on numerous individual award categories for several years for the AFI Awards and AACTA Awards (the AFI Awards’ successor).
 She has also had the pleasure of serving as a Juror for the 2014-2016 ATOM Awards in the Best Documentary Award categories.
 She is also a previous member of British Equity.